8 Places to Find Locally-Grown Flowers for Valentine's Day

 Consumers are becoming increasingly aware of the problems associated with flowers shipped from far away, from the long distances flowers must travel to the chemicals used to grow them and preserve them for shipping.
 It's really a no-brainer: the same issues apply to cut flowers that apply to our foods.
-Who wants all those chemicals?
+Who wants all those chemicals in our homes?

-I wrote about locally- and sustainably-grown flowers here two years ago.
-Since then, more florists are championing the benefits of flowers that have been grown in our region using fewer or no chemicals.
-The movement has been aided by the recent publication of several books celebrating the locally-grown, organic bouquet: Debra Prinzing's newest book, Slow Flowers and her previous book, The 50-Mile Bouquet and Valerie Easton's Petal and Twig, both of which provide inspiring and beautiful examples of how to grow, shop for and design captivating locally-grown and organic bouquets.
+Over the past few years, more florists are championing the benefits of flowers that have been grown in our region using fewer or no chemicals.
+The movement has been aided by the recent publication of several books celebrating the locally-grown, organic bouquet, including Debra Prinzing's Slow Flowers and The 50-Mile Bouquet and Valerie Easton's Petal and Twig, both of which provide inspiring and beautiful examples of how to grow, shop for and design captivating locally-grown and organic bouquets.